+Please put a cross in the appropriate box for each item.
 5. Reduced Appetite Representing the feeling of loss of appetite compared with when well.
 Rate by loss of desire for food or the need to force oneself to eat.
 Normal or increased appetite.
-Slightly reduced appetite.
+1. Slightly reduced appetite.
+3. 4.
 No appetite.
 Food is tasteless.
+5. 6.
 Needs persuasion to eat.
 6. Concentration difficulties Representing difficulties in collecting one's thoughts mounting to incapacitating lack of concentration.
 Rate according to intensity, fre- quency and degree of inca- pacity produced No difficulties in concentrating.
 Occasional difficulties in collecting one's thoughts.
-Difficulties in concentrating and sustaining thought which reduces ability to read or hold a conversation.
-Unable to read or converse without great initiative.
+Occasional difficulties in concentrating and sustaining thought which reduces ability to read or hold a conversation.
+Occasional difficulties without great initiative.
 7. Lassitude Representing difficulty in getting started or slowness in initiating and performing everyday activities Hardly any difficulty in getting started.
 No sluggishness.
-Difficulties in starting activities.
-Difficulties in starting simple routine activities which are carried out with effort.
+1. Difficulties in starting activities.
+Jifficulties in starting simple routine activities which are carried out with effort.
 Complete lassitude.
 Unable to do anything without help.
-8. Inability to feel Representing the subjective experience of reduced interest in the surroundings, or activities that normally give pleasure.
+8. Inability to feel Representing the subjective experience of reduced inter- est in the surroundings, or activities that normally give pleasure.
 The ability to react with adequate emotion to circumstances or people is reduced.
-Normal interest in the surroundings and in other people.
+0. Normal interest in the surroundings and in other people.
+1. 2.
 Reduced ability to enjoy usual interest.
+3. 4.
 Loss of interest in surroundings.
 Loss of feelings for friends and acquaintances.
+5. 6.
 The experience of being emotionally paralysed, inability to feel anger, grief or pleasure and a complete or even painful failure to feel for close relatives and friends.
 9. Pessimistic thoughts Representing thoughts of guilt.
 Inferiority, self-re- proach, sinfulness, remorse and ruin.
 No pessimistic thoughts.
-Fluctuating ideas of failure, self-reproach or self-depreciation.
-Persistent self-accusations, or definite but still rational ideas of guilt or sin.
+1. Fluctuating ideas of failure, self-reproach or self-depreciation.
+3. Persistent self-accusations, or definite but still rational ideas of guilt or sin.
 Increasingly pessimistic about the future.
-Delusions of ruin, remorse or unredeemable sin.
+5. Delusions of ruin, remorse or unredeemable sin.
 Self- accusations which are absurd and unshakeable.
 10. Suicidal thoughts Representing the feeling that life is not worth living, that a natural death would be wel- come, suicidal thoughts and the preparations for suicide.
 Suicidal attempts should not in themselves influence the rating.
 Enjoys life or takes it as it comes.
+Heary of life.
+Only fleeting suicidal thoughts.
 Weary of life.
 Only fleeting suicidal thoughts.
-Herobably better off dead.
+Probably better off dead.
 Suicidal thoughts are common, and suicide is considered as a possible solution, but without specific plans or intention.
 Explicit plans for suicide when there is an opportunity.
 Active preparations for suicide.

-Cut off points No Depression Mild Moderate Severe Cut-off points 0-6 7-19 14-18 20-34
+Out off points No Depression Mild Moderate Severe Cut-oil points 0-6 7-19 14-18 20-34